-TenneT uses the Safety Culture Ladder (SCL) as a tool to increase safety awareness and enhance safety culture.
-Not only within our own organisation but also for our contractors.
+We use the Safety Culture Ladder (SCL) as a tool to increase safety awareness and enhance safety culture.
+For our own organisation as well as for our contractors.
 The Safety Culture Ladder is a requirement in a tender as described in the 'Safety by Contractor Management' program.

 Besides the Safety Culture Ladder-certification, TenneT stimulates contractors to acquire and fill out the Self-Assessment Questionnaire (SAQ) and/or to execute a Reference Audit (SAQ+).

 The Safety Culture Ladder is hosted by the NEN.
 The NEN is the Dutch standardisation institute.
 TenneT forms a partnership with the NEN for further development of the Safety Culture Ladder (internationally).
 Therefor all material can be found on the website hosted by the NEN: safetycultureladder.org.
 In case of questions, please contact us via safety(at)tennet.eu or use the form below.

 In our market consultation we have encountered several methods.
 Unfortunately, these methods were mostly based on only performing a self-assessment.
 The beauty of the SCL system is that it is a comprehensive system.
 A transparent assessment system has been developed, the audits are carried out by accredited audit organizations (objective and non-discriminatory) and it also offers a development perspective, it is a growth model.
 TenneT is a contracting authority, which means that we have to make our purchases by obeying the principles of transparency, objectivity and non-discriminatory.
 The SCL system fulfils these requirements, which allows TenneT to use the SCL as a purchasing tool.
 TenneT is also open for alternative methods, as long as they fit, in general terms, the same principles as the SCL.
 An important element is that the alternative method should be audit based.